evilbream/TG_adder_with_proxy/README.md

 I am not responsible for the work of the public proxies above, at the time of the release, the proxies were working

+#### Device model, system and app version for each account
+If u want u may add device model, system and app version in system_model_app_versions.txt or even replace existing lines

 ### Errors n questions
 If u have any questions or errors fill free to text me